brunohsantana-dev/brunohsantana-dev/README.md

 ## 🎓 Education

 - Systems Analysis and Development (ADS) — in progress.
-- Electrical Technology at SENAI — in progress.

 ## 🎯 My goal

 To become a software developer with strong fundamentals and the practical skills to build useful solutions to real-world problems.

-I'm especially interested in web development, software engineering, and applications that connect software with electrical systems, solar energy, and renewable energy.
+I'm especially interested in web development and software engineering.

 **Always learning.
 Always building.**